 7. The Absent Superpower: The Shale Revolution and a World Without America

 by Peter Zeihan

 Geopolitical strategist and keynote speaker Peter Zeihan is a global energy, demographic, and security expert.
 His worldview marries the realities of geography and population to reveal a deep understanding of how global politics impacts markets and economic trends.
-In his first book, The Accidental Superpower, Zeihan made the case that geographic, demographic, and energy trends were unravelling the global system.
+In his first book, The Accidental Superpower, Zeihan made the case that geographic, demographic, and energy trends were unraveling the global system.
 Zeihan takes the story a step further in The Absent Superpower, mapping out the threats and opportunities as the world descends into (dis)order.
 The common theme?
 Just as the global economy tips into chaos, just as global energy becomes dangerous, just as the world really needs the Americans to be engaged, the United States will be…absent.
 Despite the immense scope of the subject, the book is extremely digestible.
-Both informative and engaging, clear and in-depth, The Absent Superpower breaks down our complicated world into bite sized morsels paired with Peter’s own unique perspective.
+Both informative and engaging, clear and in-depth, The Absent Superpower breaks down our complicated world into bite-sized morsels paired with Peter’s own unique perspective.